dgerosa/filltex/README.md

 ### Manual installation from repository

-If you don't like pip (but why wouldn't you?
-[It's great!](https://davidegerosa.com/installpython/)), you can install the code manually:
+If you don't like pip (but why wouldn't you?), you can install the code manually:

     git clone https://github.com/dgerosa/filltex.git # Clone repo
     cd filltex